Marilynn-Stone/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
-It allows students to practice their HTML, CSS, JS, jQuery and AJAX front-end skills.
+Users can create short posts of up to 140 characters and have them append to the main page.
+Posts are sequential, with the most recent posts appearing at the top of the page.
+To do so, Tweeter fetches a list of posts from a simplified ‘server’ and allows users to add posts to this list dynamically.
+All requests will be made asynchronously.

 ## Screenshots